Studying

 You can check out courses in the online course catalogue for University of Helsinki students.
 Please note that the study track modules include courses that are offered in cooperation with other programmes and thus might not appear on the lists.
 Finnish courses are offered to International students.

-Students from other master's programmes at the University of Helsinki can also study ECGS modules and courses.
+Students from other master's programmes at the University of Helsinki can also study ECGS courses.

 Engaging in group work with people from various disciplines develops your own thinking.